arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 * __Modbus RTU Configuration__ serves as the initial step, wherein we configure the Portenta Machine Control device with Modbus RTU and other inherent properties.

   In this phase, the role of the Portenta Machine Control device as either a Client or Server within Modbus RTU is specified.
-It includes settings such as 'Baud rate' and 'Serial Mode', which are crucial for the communication protocol.
+It includes settings such as 'Port type', 'Baud rate', and 'Serial Mode', which are crucial for the communication protocol.

   Depending on the device's role within Modbus RTU, we either outline the 'Status variables' or define the Modbus node to identify the devices communicating under this protocol.

 * __PLC Program__, is created post-device configuration, integrating Modbus RTU and other functionalities.
 An essential aspect of this stage is removing the need for detailed Modbus RTU configurations within the PLC code.

   The setup is user-friendly.
-By referencing predefined variables in the PLC code, the system autonomously manages Modbus RTU data exchange.
+The system autonomously manages Modbus RTU data exchange by referencing predefined variables in the PLC code.
 Such an approach leverages the device's initial configuration, reducing redundancy and ensuring efficient communication.

 * __System Operation__ showcases the expected results after Modbus RTU setup and the PLC program's execution based on the developer's logic.
 As an outcome, the device can be seen communicating with its counterparts via Modbus RTU.

 The diagram emphasizes the consistent Modbus RTU configuration across Arduino devices with the PLC IDE.
 A strength of this system is its flexibility.
 No matter the Modbus RTU specifics, the PLC program can operate seamlessly.
 Its robust design makes it versatile across diverse settings.

 Additionally, the PLC code development is not restricted to one language.
-The system is compliant with the IEC61131-3 standard, granting the option to choose from the languages mentioned in the standard.
-This strikes the right balance between ease of use and precise code crafting.
+The system complies with the IEC61131-3 standard, allowing the option to choose from the languages mentioned in the standard.
+This helps balance between ease of use and precise code development.

 With this broader perspective, we are ready to delve into the details.